webix-hub/docs/data/desktop/colorboard.md

 Colorboard is used in conjunction with a [colorpicker](desktop/controls.md#colorpicker) control.
 In such a case, you needn't to initialize a colorboard since it will appear as soon as you click a control.

-When used separately, colorboard is inited in the following way:
+When used separately, colorboard is initialized in the following way:

 ~~~js
 webix.ui({